 If you have Covid-19 or have been asked to self-isolate then, ideally, you should restrict contact with your small pet ie no kissing, cuddling or stroking.
-Although there is no current evidence that small pets can get the virus, the situation is still evolving, so it’s better to be safe.

-If you are ill and have sole responsibility of your small pet with no help, then wash your hands before and after handling them and wear a facemask, if you have one available.
+If you are ill and have sole responsibility of your small pet with no help, then wash your hands before and after handling them and wear a facemask.

 Can I still take my pet to the vet?

 While veterinary practices can remain open, many vets are working within government restrictions and may not be able to see as many pets as usual.
 Routine appointments may have been put on hold, with online or phone consultation services being offered by many vets instead.

 If you think your pet needs to be seen as an emergency case, contact your vet before seeing them.
 Social distancing rules continue to apply in urgent face-to-face appointments, which includes limiting the number of owners present for the consultation.
 In many cases owners will be asked to wait outside the building while their pet is treated.
 Policies between veterinary practices may vary.
 Keep an eye on your vet practice’s social media, as many practices are putting up to date information for clients on their Facebook pages.

 Can I still get the medication my pet needs?

 Urgent medication and treatments for your pet may be prescribed through remote consultations while social distancing measures are in place.
 Your vet will advise you how you can collect the supplies, as procedures vary between practices.